KhaledAlkilane89/MixMamba/README.md

-# Multivariate Time Series Modeling
+# MixMamba
-MixMamba: Time Series Modeling with Adaptive Expertise
+This repository is the official implementation of the paper: [MixMamba: Time Series Modeling with Adaptive Expertise](https://www.sciencedirect.com/science/article/pii/S1566253524003671)

 ## Introduction
 A general time series modeling framework, especially for multivariate time series long- and short-term forecasting and classification.